jayshivankar/Linked-Echo/README.md

 **Linked-Echo** is an AI-powered tool designed for **LinkedIn influencers** who want to generate new posts that **match their personal writing style**.

-Let’s say *Mohan* is a LinkedIn influencer.
+Let’s say *Jay* is a LinkedIn influencer.
 He uploads his past posts to this tool, which:

 1. **Analyzes** them to extract:
    - Topics
    - Language
    - Post Length
-2. Uses this metadata to allow custom generation of new posts via a **few-shot prompt strategy**, imitating Mohan’s writing style.
+2. Uses this metadata to allow custom generation of new posts via a **few-shot prompt strategy**, imitating Jay’s writing style.

 ---